elliotpark410/Team-Profile-Generator/README.md

 ## Code-Snippets

-This code snippet shows how you can create dynamically generated HTML content and file using npm Inquirer
+This code snippet shows how you can create dynamically generated HTML file using node.js

 * function writeToFile(employeeData) utilizes a node module called "fs", i.e. file system, which allows us to access physical file systems. "fs.writeFile()" method is used to asynchonously write specified data to a file